Frewabebe/rails_getting_started/README.md

 ## Submission

 When you have completed the homework, push your work to the repo you created at the beginning of this assignment.
-Then post an issue on this repo that contains a link to your own repo.
+Then [submit an issue](https://github.com/ga-wdi-exercises/rails_getting_started/issues/new) on this repo that contains a link to your own repo.